Zambia - Africa

 Where to stay

-A secure, central or east-central base usually works best because meetings, dinners, and evening returns stay far easier than from fragmented outer hotel zones.
+A secure, central or east-central base usually works better because meetings, dinners, and evening returns stay far easier than from fragmented outer hotel zones.

 Money and connectivity